Angelina Nikonova: Biography

 Angelina Nikonova was born in Rostov-on-Don, Russian RSFSR, Soviet Union (now Russia).

 She dreamed about film directing since her childhood.
 However, the situation with national film production in Russia is complicated, especially for a woman.
 As Angelina notices: ‘Women as film directors are rarely trusted’.
 Moreover, Russian viewer is reluctant to national product.
 People rather go to watch Hollywood production, than a film made in Russia.
 However, Angelina did not give up on her dream.
 She applied to All-Russian State University of Cinematography named after S. A. Gerasimov (aka VGIK).
 However, as she claims later, it was easier to immigrate to USA than to get accepted in VGIK.
 In 2001 she graduated from New York School of Visual Arts, with major in Film and Video.

 Career

 In 2011 Angelina Nikonova and her partner Olga Dihovichnaya shot a feature film Twilight Portrait (Portret v symerkah), using a simple reflective camera due to the low budget.
 However, the film had a great success and won a number of prizes, including international price for best debut 2011 on Warsaw International Film Festival.
 For the film, Angelina worked as a director, a script writer, a producer, a location manager, casting director, make-up artists, and art director.

-At the same time, Angelina Nikonova worked as an organizator of International Film Festival 2morrow/Zavtra.
+At the same time, Angelina Nikonova worked as an organizer of International Film Festival 2morrow/Zavtra.